younghun-kim-dev/chipyard/README.md

   - This README uses compact Markdown tables; full raw CSVs remain in `sims/verilator/...`.
   - Plots in this README are generated from those CSVs and stored under `figs/`.

-This layout lets readers (and admissions committees) quickly map high-level claims in my CV/SOP
-(e.g., “~58% throughput gain at 1024³ after memory-pipeline co-design”)
-to **concrete configs, benchmarks, and measurement scripts** in this repository.
+Each result reported above can be reproduced from the configs, benchmarks, and measurement scripts documented in this repository.